 The Year 10 scholarships are awarded to a talented student on the basis of academic merit (as evidenced by the examination results and current school reports) and a personal interview with the Headmaster.
 The successful candidate must demonstrate sound academic progress and leadership, along with a commitment to an all-round involvement in the life of the College.

-In partnership with MADALAH (SOAR Program), Wesley is proud to offer scholarships for Indigenous and Torres Strait Islander boys from rural, regional and metropolitan areas in Western Australia who will enter Years 7, 8, 9 or 10 in 2021.
+In partnership with MADALAH (SOAR Program), Wesley is proud to offer scholarships for Aboriginal and Torres Strait Islander boys from rural, regional and metropolitan areas in Western Australia who will enter Years 7, 8, 9 or 10 in 2021.

 Eligibility and Criteria: